Minnesota United FC: 2022 season

-2022 saw the breakout of goalkeeper Dayne St. Clair who anchored an impressive 8-save shutout against the New York Red Bulls in his week 3 debut.
+2022 saw the breakout of goalkeeper Dayne St. Clair, who anchored an impressive eight-save shutout against the New York Red Bulls in his week 3 debut.
 Success started early for the Loons in July in 2022, with a 4-0 win in a friendly vs Premier League side Everton.
 The Loons had a solid first half of the season going 8-6-3 in the first 17 games.
-In the 2022 U.S. Open Cup Minnesota fell to USL League One side Union Omaha 2-1 in a notable upset.
+In the 2022 U.S. Open Cup, Minnesota fell to USL League One side Union Omaha 2-1 in a notable upset.
 Midfield DP Emanuel Reynoso joined St. Clair in the 2022 MLS All-Star Game which was hosted at Allianz Field.

-The second half of the season saw Minnesota struggle to find their footing with a 6-game winless streak going into the final 2 games of the season.
-Minnesota finally won a make-or-break game against the Vancouver Whitecaps decision day to clinch the 6th seed in the 2022 MLS Cup Playoffs, making them the only team in the western conference to qualify for the playoffs 4 years in a row.
-After finishing 120 minutes tied 1-1, MNUFC was knocked out of the playoffs in a (5)-(4) shootout against FC Dallas.
+The second half of the season saw Minnesota struggle to find their footing, with a six-game winless streak going into the final two games of the season.
+Minnesota finally won a make-or-break game against Vancouver Whitecaps decision day to clinch the sixth seed in the 2022 MLS Cup playoffs, making them the only team in the western conference to qualify for the playoffs 4 years in a row.
+After finishing 120 minutes tied 1-1, MNUFC was knocked out of the playoffs in a (5)–(4) shootout against FC Dallas.